WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 and a domain wishing to access trunking services.

-In order to make use of new HTTP based technologies as described above, RIPP uses HTTP/3 [@draft-ietf-quic-http], but is not an extension to it.
+In order to make use of new HTTP based technologies as described above, RIPP uses HTTP/3 [@I-D.ietf-quic-http], but is not an extension to it.
 The goal is to ride the coattails of advancement in HTTP based technologies without requiring them to do anything special for the benefit of VoIP.
 This means that RIPP inherits the benefits of